Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/assignments/profit_calculator_assignment.md

 1. **Identify Key Information:**

-   - Cost of the box of pencils = 30 cedi
+   - Cost of the box of pencils = 30 GHS
    - Number of pencils in the box = 24

 2. **Define the Goal:**